pcdshub/iot_data_audit/README.rst

 To run this program navigate to the top-level directory ``iot_data_audit`` and run ``./iot_data_audit.sh``.
 This app takes about 3-4 minutes to run and should ask for the user's password only once.

-To view the generated DoE report check in the top-level directory for a file called ``iot_asset_inventory.xlsx``.
+The generated DoE report is output to the top-level directory as an Excel file called ``iot_asset_inventory.xlsx``.

 Requirements
 ------------